Table of content

 Google Maps API

 Google Maps is the most popular SDK for embedding a map into an application.
 It’s known for its huge database of places and decent routing.
-It has all the features of Google Maps for mobile app: geocoding, routing, pictures, street view, and places information.
+It has all the features of Google Maps for mobile app development: geocoding, routing, pictures, street view, and places information.
 That app is actually based on SDK available for public usage.
 This means that your users will be absolutely comfortable using a map from Google because they most likely are already familiar with it.

 Map appearance is customizable via the website and can be implemented by the designer at https://mapstyle.withgoogle.com/ (no developers effort needed).
 Usage of the map itself is free, but you will have to pay for displaying places, their details, and directions.